-- · maintaining loan quality; - · maintaining adequate management personnel and information systems to oversee such growth; - · maintaining adequate control and compliance functions; and - · securing capital and liquidity needed to support anticipated growth.
+- · maintaining loan quality; - · maintaining adequate management personnel and information systems to oversee such growth; - Sufficiently growing deposit base to provide funds for lending; - · maintaining adequate control and compliance functions; and - · securing capital and liquidity needed to support anticipated growth.

 We may not be able to expand our presence in our existing markets or successfully enter new markets, and any expansion could adversely affect our results of operations.
 Our ability to grow successfully will depend on a variety of factors, including the continued availability of desirable business opportunities, the competitive responses from other financial institutions in our market areas and our ability to manage our growth.
 Failure to manage our growth effectively could adversely affect our ability to successfully implement our business strategy, which could have a material adverse effect on our business, financial condition, results of operations and prospects.